aaronstanek/PythonPasswordUtility/README.md

 It returns an `int`.
 `valid_chars` has the same format as in `generate_password`.
-Unlike in `generate_password`, an input corresponding to an empty character set will not cause an exception; instead the function will simply return `0`, indicating a character set of size zero.
+Unlike in `generate_password`, an input corresponding to an empty character set will not cause an exception; instead, the function will simply return `0`, indicating a character set of size zero.

 Raises `TypeError` if `valid_chars` is not a `str`, `set`,